tpaau-17DB/libprettylogger/README.md

 <a name="log-outputs_log-output"></a>
 ### `LogOutput` (parent)
-`LogOutput` is used internally be the `Logger` struct for handling it's child output streams.
+`LogOutput` is used internally by the `Logger` struct for handling it's child output streams.
 Toggling it affects all of its child streams.

 <a name="log-outputs_stderr-stream"></a>
 ### `StderrStream`
 This is the simplest of the log outputs.
-It formats the given log using a formatter and prints it to `stderr`.
+It formats the given log using the formatter and prints it to `stderr`.

 Printing a log to `stderr`: